Frequently Asked Questions

 What is the European Investment Bank?

 The EIB is the Bank of the European Union, and is owned by the 28 Member States.
-It is both a bank and an EU Institution, and supports projects that make a significant contribution to growth, employment, economic and social cohesion and environmental sustainability, both in the EU and beyond.
+It is both a bank and an EU body, and supports projects that make a significant contribution to growth, employment, economic and social cohesion and environmental sustainability, both in the EU and beyond.
 The EIB’s headquarters are in Luxembourg, and there are external offices to support our activities, both in Europe and further afield.

 What is the EIB Group?